lucas-fern/lucas-fern.github.io/_posts/2021-06-13-slime-simulation.md

 <center> <strong> See some more results, and how the slime explores a maze <a href="#results">in the results section below.</a> </strong> </center> <br>

-<center><iframe width="560" height="315" src="https://www.youtube-nocookie.com/embed/X-iSQQgOd1A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></center>
+<center><div class="video-container"><iframe src="https://www.youtube-nocookie.com/embed/X-iSQQgOd1A" title="YouTube video player" frameborder="0" allow="accelerometer; autoplay; clipboard-write; encrypted-media; gyroscope; picture-in-picture" allowfullscreen></iframe></div></center><br>

-I strongly recommend the entire video above, but some example simulations are shown from _14:07_, and in this post I'll explore how I added the ability to include obstacles in the simulation and have the slime navigate around them to solve mazes and explore new environments.
+I can strongly recommend the entire video above, but some example simulations are shown from _14:07_, and in this post I'll explore how I added the ability to include obstacles in the simulation and have the slime navigate around them to solve mazes and explore new environments.

 > My additions to the code can be found [here on my GitHub](https://github.com/lucas-fern/Slime-Simulation) in case you wanted to create your own simulations with obstacles.